With a variety of exciting resident activities, The Social 1600 makes it easy to get to know your neighbors in a relaxing, fun-filled environment!

 - Take free fitness classes on campus: What better way to stay healthy than with a workout partner to keep you motivated – or for that matter a whole class of fitness companions!
 Meet your next friend while spinning, kickboxing, or dancing.
 Choose from over two dozen sweat-worthy fitness classes, all free to current FSU students.

 - Don't feel like an outsider: Remember, everyone is in the same boat as you!
 You're all on a new journey in an unfamiliar city.
-Make the most of your next 4 years at Florida State University and put yourself out there – talk to the people sitting next to you, get to know your roommates, join a club, and most importantly, have a blast!
+Make the most of your next 4 years at Florida State University and put yourself out there – talk to the people sitting next to you, get to know your roommates in your Tallahassee apartment, join a club, and most importantly, have a blast!